West Virginia Law Review

 retracting to be paramount in deciding whether to award a

-yield the following benefits: it will increase recantations
+Such a formulation will yield the following benefits: it

 and, ultimately, it will best serve public policy by